Mahtis/loganalyser/README.md

 # loganalyser

-Application for analysing default Presentation logfiles into more manageable form
+Application for analysing default Presentation logfiles into more manageable form.